 You may notice that medieval farmers did not all starve and therefor must have found a way to avoid overgrazing, and that Game of Thrones exists.
-Some of this is survivorship bias- we don’t know what shows wouldn’t have been made if they were easier to monetize.
+Some of this is survivorship bias- we don’t know what shows would have been made if they were easier to monetize.
 But some of this is that humans have devoted a lot of brain space to solving social problems and we have tools Homo economicus doesn’t.
 We deride benefiting from something without contributing as free riding, and we punish people for it.

 I think one reason some people react so poorly to the idea that it is more moral to help the third world than their own first world community is that it feels like freeriding.
 They benefit a lot from being in their community and it is fair that when they are prosperous, they return the benefits.
 If everybody moved their giving from local charities to global poverty charities then the first world would collapse and everyone would be worse off.
 I think this is true, and it would be bad if it happened.
 Maintaining the first world norms that let us be so wealthy and cooperative (seriously guys, we do an insane amount of cooperating with total strangers in one-off interactions) before saving Africa is the equivalent of putting on your oxygen mask before helping others.
 I think our oxygen mask is on right now and has more than enough money from others, so I give globally- which is kind of the equivalent of “I’d contribute to the kickstarter for that book if it were going to fail, but it’s got plenty of money so I’ll just pirate it.”